Over $1 Billion Won for Our clients

 Helping Injured Victims Since 1975

-Rhode IslanD Infant Wrongful Death Attorney
+Rhode Island Infant Wrongful Death Lawyer

-Understanding Infant Wrongful Death in Rhode Island
+Understanding Baby Wrongful Death in Providence

 If you are looking for an experienced Rhode Island infant wrongful death lawyer, our firm is here to guide you through this difficult legal process.
-We provide compassionate legal support while aggressively pursuing the compensation and justice your family deserves.
+We provide compassionate legal support while aggressively pursuing the compensation and accountability your family deserves.

 Contact us at (401) 200-4059 to schedule your free consultation.
+We are here to listen and help.

 What is Infant Wrongful Death?

-Infant wrongful death occurs when a newborn dies as a result of negligence or misconduct by a medical professional or healthcare facility during labor, delivery, or postnatal care.
+Infant wrongful death occurs when a newborn or child dies as a result of negligence or misconduct by a medical professional or healthcare facility during labor, delivery, or postnatal care.
 While some birth complications are unavoidable, many infant deaths stem from preventable medical errors, improper procedures, or failure to recognize and respond to distress.

 Under Rhode Island General Laws § 10-7-1, a wrongful death claim can be filed when a death is caused by another party’s negligence, recklessness, or intentional misconduct.
 When medical providers fail to adhere to the accepted standard of care, and their actions or omissions result in the death of an infant, they may be held liable in a wrongful death lawsuit.

-Who Can File a Wrongful Death Claim?
+Who Can File an Infant Wrongful Death Claim in Rhode Island?

 In Rhode Island, the executor or administrator of the deceased child’s estate is responsible for filing a wrongful death lawsuit.
 If no executor is appointed, the court may appoint a suitable representative.
 Any compensation recovered through the claim is typically distributed to the surviving parents and other eligible beneficiaries.
+Our infant wrongful death lawyers in Rhode Island can help you understand who is eligible to file and receive compensation.

-Common Causes of Infant Wrongful Death
+Common Causes of Infant Wrongful Death Due to Medical Negligence

 - Oxygen Deprivation (Hypoxia or Asphyxia): When a baby’s oxygen supply is cut off during labor or delivery, it can cause irreversible brain damage and result in death.
 Hypoxia often occurs due to umbilical cord complications, placental abruption, or failure to monitor and address fetal distress.

-- Delayed Emergency C-Section: When signs of fetal distress are ignored or improperly managed, an emergency cesarean section may be delayed.
+- Delayed Emergency C-Section: When signs of fetal distress are ignored or improperly managed, an emergency Cesarean section may be delayed.
 Prolonged labor or other complications can lead to oxygen deprivation, brain damage, and, in severe cases, infant death.

 - Failure to Detect Fetal Distress: Medical professionals have a duty to monitor fetal heart rate and other indicators of distress during labor.
 Failure to detect or respond to warning signs in a timely manner can result in severe injury or death.